kminder/config-injector/readme.md

 ------------------------------------
 This example illustrates injection from a Properties object.
 It also show specifying the binding name via the Configure annotation.
+The System.getProperties() object is used as a convenient source of configuration for this sample.
 ```java
 package net.minder.config;